viromelab/tracespipe/README.md

     -i,    --install          Installation of all the tools,

     -gmt,  --get-max-threads  Get the number of maximum machine threads, -t <THREADS>, --threads <THREADS>
                               Number of threads to use,

-    -dec,  --decrypt          Decrypt (all files in ../encrypted_data),
-    -enc,  --encrypt          Encrypt (all files in ../to_encrypt_data),
+    -dec,  --decrypt          Decrypt (all files in ../encrypted_data), -enc,  --encrypt          Encrypt (all files in ../to_encrypt_data),

     -vdb,  --build-viral      Build viral database (all) [Recommended], -vdbr, --build-viral-r    Build viral database (references only),
     -udb,  --build-unviral    Build non viral database (control),

+    -afs <FASTA> --add-fasta <FASTA>
+                              Add a FASTA sequence to the VDB.fa,
     -aes <ID>, --add-extra-seq <ID>
                               Add extra sequence to the VDB.fa,
     -gx,   --get-extra-vir    Downloads/appends (VDB) extra viral seq,